seanreed1111/sql-recipes/recipes.md

 3-4.
 Making a Join Optional in Both Directions
 Problem
-All of the tables in your query have at least a few rows that don’t match rows in the other tables, but you still want to return all rows from all tables and show the mismatches in the results.
-For example, you want to reduce the number of reports by including mismatches from both tables instead of having one report for each scenario.
+All of the tables in your query have at least a few rows that don’t match rows in the other tables, but you still want to return all rows FROM all tables and show the mismatches in the results.
+For example, you want to reduce the number of reports by including mismatches FROM both tables instead of having one report for each scenario.

 Solution
 Use FULL OUTER JOIN.
-As you might expect, a full outer join between two or more tables will return all rows in each table of the query and match where possible.
-You can use FULL OUTER JOIN with the EMPLOYEES and DEPARTMENTS table as follows:
+As you might expect, a full outer join between two or more tables will return all rows in each table of the query and match WHERE possible.
+You can use FULL OUTER JOIN with the employee and DEPARTMENT table as follows:

-select employee_id, last_name, first_name, department_id, department_name from employees
+SELECT employee_id, last_name, first_name, department_id, department_name FROM employee
 full outer join departments using(department_id)
 ;

-123 rows selected
+123 rows SELECTed

 Note The OUTER keyword is optional when using a FULL, LEFT, or RIGHT join.
-It does add documentation value to your query, making it clear that mismatched rows from one or both tables will be in the results.
+It does add documentation value to your query, making it clear that mismatched rows FROM one or both tables will be in the results.

 Using FULL OUTER JOIN is a good way to view, at a glance, mismatches between two tables.
-In the preceding output, you can see an employee without a department as well as several departments that have no employees.
+In the preceding output, you can see an employee without a department as well as several departments that have no employee.

 How It Works
 Trying to accomplish a full outer join before Oracle9i was a bit inelegant: you had to perform a UNION of two outer joins (a left and a right outer join) using the proprietary Oracle syntax as follows:

-select employee_id, last_name, first_name, e.department_id, department_name from employees e, departments d
+SELECT employee_id, last_name, first_name, e.department_id, department_name FROM employee e, departments d
-where e.department_id = d.department_id (+) union
+WHERE e.department_id = d.department_id (+) union
-select employee_id, last_name, first_name, e.department_id, department_name from employees e, departments d
+SELECT employee_id, last_name, first_name, e.department_id, department_name FROM employee e, departments d
-where e.department_id (+) = d.department_id
+WHERE e.department_id (+) = d.department_id
 ;
-Running two separate queries, then removing duplicates, takes more time to execute than using the FULL OUTER JOIN syntax, where only one pass on each table is required.
+Running two separate queries, then removing duplicates, takes more time to execute than using the FULL OUTER JOIN syntax, WHERE only one pass on each table is required.

-You can tweak the FULL OUTER JOIN to produce only the mismatched records as follows: select employee_id, last_name, first_name, department_id, department_name from employees full outer join departments using(department_id) where employee_id is null or department_name is null ;
+You can tweak the FULL OUTER JOIN to produce only the mismatched records as follows:
+SELECT employee_id, last_name, first_name, department_id, department_name FROM employee
+full outer join departments using(department_id) WHERE employee_id is null or department_name is null ;
 ---

 Finding Rows in One Table That Match Rows in Another Problem
-You need to write a query that uses information from more than one table.
+You need to write a query that uses information FROM more than one table.

 Solution
-Use a join—that is, a query that lists multiple tables in its FROM clause and tells MySQL how to match information from them.
+Use a join—that is, a query that lists multiple tables in its FROM clause and tells MySQL how to match information FROM them.

 Discussion
 The essential idea behind a join is that it combines rows in one table with rows in one or more other tables.
-Joins enable you to combine information from multiple tables when each table contains only part of the information in which you’re interested.
-Out- put rows from a join contain more information than rows from either table by itself.
+Joins enable you to combine information FROM multiple tables when each table contains only part of the information in which you’re interested.
+Out- put rows FROM a join contain more information than rows FROM either table by itself.
 A complete join that produces all possible row combinations is called a Cartesian prod- uct.
 For example, joining each row in a 100-row table to each row in a 200-row table produces a result containing 100 × 200, or 20,000 rows.
 With larger tables, or joins between more than two tables, the result set for a Cartesian product can easily become immense.
 Because of that, and because you rarely want all the combinations anyway, a join normally includes an ON or USING clause that specifies how to join rows between tables.
 (This requires that each table have one or more columns of common information that can be used to link them together logically.)
-You can also include a WHERE clause that restricts which of the joined rows to select.
+You can also include a WHERE clause that restricts which of the joined rows to SELECT.
 Each of these clauses narrows the focus of the query.
 This recipe introduces basic join syntax and demonstrates how joins help you answer specific types of questions when you are looking for matches between tables.
 Later recipes show how to identify mismatches between tables (Recipe 12.2) and how to compare a table to itself (Recipe 12.3).
 The examples assume that you have an art collection and use the following two tables to record your acquisitions. artist lists those painters whose works you want to collect, and painting lists each painting that you’ve actually purchased:
 CREATE TABLE artist (
 a_id INT UNSIGNED NOT NULL AUTO_INCREMENT, # artist ID